 The BLI is based on data and development status of land in late 2018.
-Since the planning period for this analysis is 2021-2041, McMinnville will need to update the BLI to reflect changes in development between 2018 and 2021.
+Since the planning period for this analysis is 2021-2041, McMinnville used the forecast to estimate acres forecast to develop between 2018 and 2021, as described in this report.
+The City could review the BLI in 2021 to determine actual changes in buildable lands between 2018 and 2021.